Evaluating Privilege Usage of Agents with Real-World Tools: Experiment

 This section analyzes the diversity and complexity of the generated benign and malicious requests.
 We generate 100 benign requests and 50 malicious requests based on the 10 integrated MCP servers.
 By combining benign requests and prompt injection requests, we create a comprehensive evaluation set with up to 5,000 attack cases.

-For benign requests, Figure~\ref{} shows the number of servers and tools involved in each request.
-Overall, 3.15 servers are selected on average per request, and each request expected to use 5.67 tools on average to complete the task.
-More than half of requests use more than 5 tools.
+For benign requests, Figure~\ref{fig:data} shows the number of tools involved in each request.
+Overall, 3.15 servers are selected on average per request, and each request is expected to use 5.67 tools on average to complete the task.
+More than half of the requests use more than 5 tools.
 This suggests that the generated benign requests are complex and require multi-step tool usage with intricate privileges.
 Furthermore, we count the combinations of tools used in all benign requests.
 There are 96 unique tool combinations among the 100 requests, indicating high diversity in tool usage patterns.

-We further analyze the attack intent of the generated injection payloads in malicious requests and categorize them into five types, as shown in Figure 2b.
+We further analyze the attack intent of malicious requests and categorize them into five types, as shown in Figure~\ref{fig:inject}.
 Since each request is generated based on randomly selected servers, it is hard to ensure a balanced distribution of different types.
 Most MCP servers can be exploited to achieve data exfiltration, accounting for 36\% of all attacks.
-As we integrated several cloud infra management servers, 28 infrastructure disruption with critical privileges.
+Because we integrated several cloud infra management servers, 24\% of attacks aim to cause infrastructure disruption with critical privileges.
 Moreover, 16\% of attacks focus on workspace tampering that sabotages user workflows by corrupting task management or workspace state.
 Overall, all five attack types are represented in the generated malicious requests, demonstrating GrantBox’s capability to create diverse attack scenarios.